This post will take you through how to set up a WooCommerce loyalty program for your store.

 Points calculation options

-You have the options whether you want to calculate the points including the coupon discount, tax, shipping, and fee amount or not.
+First, you can choose whether to calculate the points, including the coupon discount, tax, shipping, and fee amount, or exclude them.

 Minimum threshold to earn points

-In this setting you can determine the number of days for order related points to be redeemable by customers.
+And lastly, in this setting, you can specify the number of days within which order-related points can be redeemed by customers.

 Redemption and Expiry

-Here you can set how the customers can redeem the points and when it will expire.
+Additionally, you can also set how the customers can redeem the points and when it will expire.

 Minimum points allowed for redemption

-It is all about the minimum points they need to be able to redeem a for store credit.
+It’s all about the minimum points they need to redeem for store credit.

 Maximum points allowed for redemption

-In here you can set the maximum points customers can redeem at once for store credit which can act like a safety buffer so people don’t redeem too many points at once.
+Moreover, you also can set the maximum points customers can redeem at once for store credit.
+This acts as a safety measure to prevent excessive point redemption.

 Points expire after days inactivity

-Store credits do not expire, so once points are redeemed the customer is able to use them whenever they like.
+Note, however, that store credits do not expire.
+So, once points are redeemed, customers can use them whenever they choose.

 Editing The Messages Shown Throughout Your Store

-There are three main places that messages about points are shown to customers.
+Another excellent feature would be points messaging system in WooCommerce Loyalty Program plugin.
+In this section, there are three main places that messages about points are shown to customers:

 Earning Actions